achvaicer/bindie.js/README.md

  * some (returs true if at least one item in the array statisfies the provided function)

-METHODS THAT DOES'T EXIST ON ANY BROWSER
+METHODS THAT DOESN'T EXIST ON ANY BROWSER
 ----------------------------------------

  * isempty (returns true if the array doesn't have any item)